top of page

 But first, I wanted to pose this question to you.

-What would you do if you could say "Yes" for exacly one year?
+What would you do if you could say "Yes" for exactly one year?

-I know what you're probably thinking, "Isn't that a bit extreme?" and "Why is she asking me this question?" or "How could this possibly be revelant to me?"
+I know what you're probably thinking, "Isn't that a bit extreme?" and "Why is she asking me this question?" or "How could this possibly be relevant to me?"

 Let me explain.